boyter/freemoz/README.md

 Freemoz is a read heavy application.
 Delayed updates from edits are acceptable.

+No reliance on external services.
+As such it will do its own user management.

 Going to use Java 8 as the runtime envrionment using Spark (http://sparkjava.com/) framework.
 This means it will be possible to run Freemoz on any machine capable of running Java.
 Going to use SQLite as the database.
 This means that there is no external database requirement, however in the interests